yegor256/blog/_drafts/_new.md

 }
 {% endhighlight %}

-There is nothing new in this technique, it's just dependency injection, but pay attention to the location of operators `new`.
+It's just dependency injection, but pay attention to the locations of the operator `new`.
 They all are in the constructors now and none of them left in the method `text()`.

+The tendency here is obvious to me: the more operators `new` stay in the methods, the less reusable and testable is the class.

+In other words, operator `new` is a rather toxic thing, try to keep its usage to the minimum in your methods.
+Make sure you instantiate everything or almost everything in your secondary constructors.